TitanComputer/Wordle-Solver/README.md

 .\venv\Scripts\python.exe -m nuitka --jobs=4 --enable-plugin=upx --upx-binary="YOUR PATH\upx.exe" --enable-plugin=multiprocessing --lto=yes --enable-plugin=tk-inter --windows-console-mode=disable --follow-imports --windows-icon-from-ico="assets/icon.png" --include-data-dir=assets=assets --python-flag=no_site,no_asserts,no_docstrings,static_hashes --onefile --onefile-no-compression --standalone --msvc=latest --assume-yes-for-downloads main.py
 ```

+## 🚀 CI/CD

+The GitHub Actions workflow builds the binary on every release and attaches it as an artifact.

+---
 ## 🤝 Contributing
 Pull requests are welcome.
 If you have suggestions for improvements or new features, feel free to open an issue.